winksaville/AssemblyScript/README.md

 `void`    | none      | No return type.
 `Ptr<T>`  | i32 / i64 | A pointer of type `uintptr` with underlying type `T`.

-WebAssembly-specific operations are available as built-in functions:
+WebAssembly-specific operations are available as built-in functions that translate to the respective opcode directly:

 Function                                   | OpCode
 -------------------------------------------|----------